aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 5. A central bank which uses decentralized prediction markets to set their interest rates
 6. A central bank backed by a vault of gold bars
 7. A central bank backed by a vault of US Dollars
-7. A central bank backed by one-way-pegged Bitcoin, dogecoin, litecoin, etc
+7. A central bank backed by one-way-pegged Bitcoin, Dogecoin, LiteCoin, etc

 A few years ago, currency entrepreneurs would need a lot of skill to get their currency up and running.
 They would need to create the clients and mining software, then they would have to find a way to incentivize miners to mine.